filiptodoric/simple-message-restapi/README.md

 - For example: http://orangahang.com/api/messages

+`GET /messages`
+- *Use:* Get all the messages in the database.
-`GET /messages`: Returns a JSON array of all the messages in the database.
+- *Returns:* a JSON array of all the messages in the database.

+`POST /messages`
+- *Use:* Creates a new message and saves it to the database.
-`POST /messages`: In the body of the request include: `title: String` and `content: String`.
-This returns: `{ message: 'New message has been created.'}` This creates a new message and saves it to the database.
-At this point the message is evaluated on whether or not it is a palindrome.
+- *Request:* in the body include: `title: String` and `content: String`.
+- *Returns:* `{ message: 'New message has been created.'}`  At this point the message is evaluated on whether or not it is a palindrome.
 This is saved as a Boolean in the database.

+`GET /messages/:message_id`
+- *Use:* Gets a spsecefic message
-`GET /messages/:message_id`: Returns the message with the specified ID as a JSON.
+- *Return:* message with the specified ID as a JSON.

+`DELETE /messages/:message_id`
-`DELETE /messages/:message_id`: Deletes the message with the specified ID from the database.
+- *Use:* Deletes the message with the specified ID from the database.
+- *Returns:* `{ message: 'The message has been deleted.'}`